 PERCENTILE.INC

-The PERCENTILE.INC function returns the kth percentile of values in a range, where k is a value between 0 and 1, inclusive.
+The PERCENTILE.INC function returns the kth percentile of values in a range, with k being a value between 0 and 1.
+This function includes the endpoints of the range in the calculation.
+It is useful for statistical analysis.

 Syntax 🔗